 - Externally, the EO (essential oil) eases rheumatic pains.

-- Used as tea for eyewash to treat conjunctivitis and tired eyes.
+- Used as a tea for eyewash to treat conjunctivitis and tired eyes.

-Fennel is a safe and effective herb and there are no known side effects of using fennel as a herbal tea.
+Fennel is a safe and efficient herb, and there are no known side effects of using fennel as a herbal tea.
 However, pregnant or lactating women should avoid using fennel in oil preparation.
 It has been reported that in pregnant women, the oil can cause miscarriage.

 While some claim that fennel is an excellent food suppressant, which is excellent especially if you are a serious “watch dog” over your diet, the best part is that it seems like this aromatic fennel herb does help greatly when it comes to calming and treating indigestion, bloating, or colic.